- There’s a huge number of options for the best computers for seniors

 - If users are comfortable with a touchscreen, Apple’s iPad is the best choice

 Here at The Tech Helper, we’re pulling together the best advice from across the internet to help everyone make the right decision.
+For many, a traditional computer isn’t the best option.

 You can also set up routines, whereby multiple commands and triggered by a single phrase – so for instance, saying ‘Alexa, Good Morning’ can turn on lights, set the temperature and start playing a favourite radio station.
 There’s a guide for setting up routines on Google devices here, and Amazon’s Alexa devices here.